 The #80 and #81 Flying Lizard Porsche’s.
 Photo: Flying Lizard Motorsports

 This car features the names and national flags of half of the drivers, and is even signed by some of them.
-This car finished in sixth in GTE Pro at Le Mans, but it’s sister car did not finish.
-Flying Lizard were very unlucky at Le Mans, and never won despite all of their success in the ALMS.
+This car finished sixth in GTE Pro at Le Mans, but its sister car did not finish.
+Flying Lizard was very unlucky at Le Mans and never won despite all of their success in the ALMS.

 1982 935 Bob Akin L1